pramodksahoo/AWS-Pipeline/README.md

     6. Under **Containers**, click on the twisty next to the container name.
     7. Under the **network bindings**, choose the IP address in the External Link column.

-    You should see the following image in your browser:
+    You should see the following image in your browser:-

 ![alt text](https://github.com/awslabs/aws-cicd-docker-containers/blob/master/images/DockerCloudHelloWorld.png "Whale logo")